redox-os/rfcs/text/0000-linux-style-mmap.md

 The kernel should keep track of which files have been mapped MAP_SHARED using something like a `HashMap<(usize, usize), SharedMemory>` so future MAP_SHARED calls do actually end up shared.

-Ideally, `ipcd` should allow `fmap()` so that programs can create arbitrary purpose shared memory buffers, however this might mean that `ipcd` itself can access these buffers.
+Ideally, `ipcd` should allow `fmap()` so that programs can create arbitrary purpose shared memory buffers, however this would mean that `ipcd` itself can access these buffers.

 # Drawbacks
 [drawbacks]: #drawbacks